mdjmplugin/mobile-dj-manager/readme.txt

 == Description ==

-MDJM Event Management is the solution for Mobile DJ's who work on their own or businesses that employ multiple DJ's.
+MDJM Event Management is the solution for Event based businesses who wish to automate much of their processes and enable clients to manage their events.

 It is an event planning solution built specifically for websites running on WordPress ensuring the users are familiar with the Administration settings and look and feel.

 MDJM Event Management allows you to manage your events from enquiry stage through to completion.
-Add your DJ's, your clients and then create an event.
+Add your employees, your clients and then create an event.

-As a site admin you will be able to view all information, but as a DJ, depending on the permissions set by the Administrator, you will only see those events that are specific to you.

-Email automation is also built in, depending on your chosen settings.
-Quotes can be automatically sent to clients when an event is created, contracts can be issued automatically and digitally signed, and booking confirmations also emailed to both clients and DJ's alike.

-As a client, you gain access to a number of features via the main website once you login.
-These include;
-*	Profile management ensuring that the DJ has all the relevant contact details at all times
+**Key Features**

+* No event or employee restrictions
+* Multi employee aware
+* Record all transactions
+* Detailed reporting
+* Granular permissions for employee roles
+* Showcase your business products
+* Auto calculate and apply travel costs to your events
+* A front-end client portal (Client Zone) where your clients can manage their events
+* Client playlists with guest access
+* Digital Contract Signing
-*	Playlist management
+* Automated emails
-*	Secure online payments via PayPal
+* Track whether or not client emails have been opened
-*	Digitally sign event contracts
+* Create event packages for simplistic price assignment
-*	Invite guests to add songs to the playlist via a unique URL.
-Clients can remove songs they do not deem appropriate

-The main dashboard provides a complete overview of your business detailing the number of events and earnings over the month and year.

-All in all MDJM Event Management helps you to run your DJ business efficiently.
+* Track the most successful marketing strategies for your business
+* Automate daily and weekly tasks
+* Create an unlimited number of custom email and contract templates
+* Developer friendly
+* A number of [plugin extensions](http://mdjm.co.uk/add-ons/ "MDJM Add-ons") are available to further enhance the automation including Contact Forms, Payment Gateways and Calendar Sync

 == Installation ==